msberends/AMR/index.md

        * Results of 40 antibiotics (each antibiotic in its own column) with a total ~40,000 antimicrobial results
        * Real and genuine data
      * The [`WHONET` data set](./reference/WHONET.html).
 This data set only contains fake data, but with the exact same structure as files exported by WHONET.
 Read more about WHONET [on its tutorial page](./articles/WHONET.html).

+### Copyright

+This R package is free, open-source software and licensed under the [GNU General Public License v2.0 (GPL-2)](./LICENSE-text.html).
+In a nutshell, this means that this package:

+- May be used for commercial purposes

+- May be used for private purposes

+- May **not** be used for patent purposes

+- May be modified, although:

+  - Modifications **must** be released under the same license when distributing the package
+  - Changes made to the code **must** be documented

+- May be distributed, although:

+  - Source code **must** be made available when the package is distributed
+  - A copy of the license and copyright notice **must** be included with the package.

+- Comes with a LIMITATION of liability

+- Comes with NO warranty